cjlangan/telegram-notify-bot/README.md

 # Installation

 ## Step 1
-- install all dependencies from above according to you distrobution
+- install all dependencies from above according to your distrobution

 ## Step 2
 - search up **@BotFather** on Telegram